jeyzer-community/jeyzer-demo/src/main/doc/README.txt

   Execution
   ----------------------------

-  1) Start the Jeyzer Recorder connecting to localhost:2500
+  1.a) Start the Jeyzer Recorder connecting to localhost:2500
-     JMX port is 2500 for features, 2501 for philosophers and 2502 for toll.
+     JMX port is 2500 for features, 2501 for philosophers, 2502 for toll, 2503 for labors, 2504 for virtual threads.
      If the Jeyzer Recorder agent is enabled, ignore this step.

+  1.b) If you intend to run the virtual threads demo, start the $JEYZER_DEMO_HOME\virtual-threads\jcmd.bat on Windows.
+     On Unix, execute the watch command (requires the procps package) : watch -n 30 'jcmd Thread.dump_to_file -format=txt > $JEYZER_HOME/work/recordings/jeyzer-demo-virtual-threads/jcmd-dump-${date}.txt'
+     Replace $JEYZER_HOME with the right path value.
+     Note that the JFR and JZR recordings will also be generated.

   2) Execute one of the demo application startup scripts available in the $JEYZER_DEMO_HOME/bin directory : jeyzer-demo-labors.bat|sh jeyzer-demo-features.bat|sh jeyzer-demo-philosophers.bat|sh
 		jeyzer-demo-toll.bat|sh
+		jeyzer-demo-virtual-threads.bat|sh

   3.a) If you use the Jeyzer Monitor, run it while the demo is up.